glaucuslinux/glaucus/cerata/binutils/README.md

 `--enable-threads=yes` is only for gold and since gold is disabled by default and is not being used in the final system this option is not being used.

+`--with-arch` is only available for gas and for architectures other than x86 like v2, v2j, v3, v3f...

 ### Install
 The symlink from lib64 to lib has already been created in prepare, also install-strip doesn't work with readline.